-In a recent development, the Gujarat High Court chastised the Railways for its negligence in addressing the frequent deaths of Asiatic Lions in Gir wildlife sanctuary caused by train collisions.
+In a recent development, the Gujarat HC chastised the Railways for its negligence in addressing the deaths of Asiatic Lions.
+It wain Gir wildlife sanctuary caused by train collisions.

-Chief Justice Sunita Agarwal and Justice Aniruddha Mayee of the Gujarat High Court rejected the Railway’s claim that most lion fatalities occur while chasing prey, calling it mere speculation.
+Chief Justice Sunita Agarwal and Justice Aniruddha Mayee of the Gujarat High Court rejected the Railway’s claim.
+The claim was that most lion fatalities occur while chasing prey, calling it mere speculation.

-During the hearing on March 26, the bench expressed dismay over the Railways’ response to two lions being run over by a train in January.
-The court emphasized the importance of coordinated efforts between Railway and forest officials to protect the lions, the pride of the nation.
+During the hearing on March 26, the bench expressed dismay over the Railways’ response.
+The reaponse was two lions being run over by a train in January.
+The court emphasized the importance of coordinated efforts between Railway and forest officials to protect the lions.
+They are the pride of the nation.

 Highlighting the unique behavior of lions as the ‘king of the jungle,’ the Chief Justice underscored that lions do not engage in prolonged chases like leopards or tigers.
 The court warned against fabricating stories and urged concrete actions to prevent further fatalities.